xmos/vocalfusion-avs-setup/README.md

 - `avsrun` to run the Sample App.
 - `avsunit` to run the unit tests (invoke Amazon's `test.sh`).

-## Using different Amazon details
-To change client and product ID, download your updated config.json and in the same folder run `avssetup config.json rebuild`.
-Subsequent `avsrun` calls will use the new details.

 ## Changing Sensory operating point

 To change to operating point of the Sensory keyword engine, edit the shell script run by the `avsrun` alias: